ediazcomellas/comparadb/README.md

 (<env_name>)$ pip install -r requirements.txt
 ```

+### Running the comparison
+Activate the virtual environment, edit the config file and run the program.
+You can specify a couple of parameters:
+- -l LOGFILE or --log LOGFILE : store all the progress information and differences in the file named LOGFILE
+- -c CONFIGFILE or --config CONFIGFILE: read the connection details from the JSON file named CONFIGFILE

+If you don't specify a config file, it will try to load `comparadb.conf`

 ### Risks

 I've created this script to detect obvious differences between the databases in two servers.